“Let’s face it, Erica. I didn’t marry you for your

 own family had uttered time and again.
 Too tall, too big, too opinionated,

-too…everything that could possibly be wrong with a person.
-And she had the
+too…everything that could be wrong with a person.
+And she had the nerve to

 Tears welled up.
 She tried her best to fight them.
 The hurt